EclipsoXIV/smrpg/normal-rta-route.md

 	1 Finger Shot (equip)
 	4 Work Pants (equip the first 3 to your party)

-*Should be a little faster to wait until you see Croco running solo then go back one screen and wait for him, have to dodge fireball a lot.
+•	After the cutscene where Croco blows up the 2nd wall, go back a room and then return in the same room you were in and wait for him.

 CROCO 2 (750 HP):
 Attack / Jump / Attack
 Attack / Jump / Attack
 Attack / Jump / Attack
 Attack / Jump / Attack
 Attack

-(Continue to Jump and Attack with Mallow and Geno if you mistimed anything or got any Misses)
+***Continue to Jump and Attack with Mallow and Geno if you mistimed anything or got any Misses

 [LEVEL]
-	Mario [4] : SP
+	Mario [4] : ATK

-Get backup frog coin if needed (take the lower train track path below the Star Box) Use star to kill 10 enemies (if you miss a bomb, fight the ‘’forced’’ Chain-Chomp encounter in Booster Tower (worth 7-9 EXP, which should also cover you in case you miss other enemies(Tbolt + Any physical?
-WIP))
+•	Get backup frog coin if needed (take the lower train track path below the Star Box)
-Go back for the coin chest (150) (Skip this if you did not do Wiggler jumps)
+•	Use star to kill 10 enemies (you can miss 1 enemy here and still be fine to continue)
+•	HIT THE LIGMA CHEST ONCE ON YOUR FIRST VISIT THROUGH THE ROOM

 [LEVEL]
 	Mario [5] : SP